Saving All My Love for You: Awards and accolades

 The New York Daily News ranked "Saving All My Love for You", at number 79 on its "The 100 Greatest Love Songs" list.
 The song was also ranked by The Telegraph amongst "The 50 Best Love Songs of the 1980s", with the authors writing that, "The song that launched Houston, invented a newly minted variety of globe-storming soul diva", picking the line, "Though I try to resist, being last on your list/But no other man's gonna do/So I'm saving all my love for you," as "killer".
+In the list of the top-ranked number-one singles of 1985 from worst to best, Matt Mitchell of Paste ranked it number three behind the Tears for Fears hits "Shout" and "Everybody Wants to Rule the World", calling it "fantastic and full of 'other woman' drama.
+It’s slow, seductive, and sensational.
+The romance gets cranked to an 11, and Whitney’s superstardom gets elevated even higher."
 Woman's World ranked the song the thirteenth best love song of the 1980s.
 Smooth Radio ranked it the eighth greatest love song of the 1980s.
 Yardbarker listed it in their list of the 35 greatest R&B songs from the 1980s.
-In December 2016, Cleveland.com placed the ballad on its list of the 80 most important songs of the 1980s, stating that the song "forever raised the bar for future pop divas like Mariah Carey, Celine Dion and Christina Aguilera."
+In December 2016, Cleveland.com placed the ballad on its list of the 80 most important songs of the 1980s, stating that the song was her "A Star is Born moment" and that it "forever raised the bar for future pop divas like Mariah Carey, Celine Dion and Christina Aguilera."
+Two years later in 2018, the same site ranked the ballad the 23rd greatest love song of the 1980s out of 80 songs.